 - We balance our time across the various life areas: Spirituality, Psychology, Personal & Intellectual, Relationships & Communication, Financial & Career, and Health & Fitness.

-It is focused primarily on internal exploration that produces not only contentment and acceptance, but also external successes.
+It is focused primarily on internal exploration that produces not only contentment and acceptance but also external successes.
 By combining the best of 4 distinctive disciplines, balancing our focus on the various parts of ourselves, and focusing our attention on every life area, we can live a life where the process of recreating ourselves on a daily basis is in and of itself enough.
 We will be able to relish in the gifts of the world, but will not be dependent on them for happiness.

 Balanced Achievement is a true middle way to living a fulfilling life with contentment and compassion, yet the drive and determination to succeed.
 It is a personally adjustable lifestyle approach to living with balance in every facet of life.
-It is a truly modern-day middle way that can lead us all to happiness, success, and ultimately fulfillment.
+It is a true modern-day middle way that can lead us all to happiness, success, and ultimately fulfillment.